learn-co-curriculum/hs-final-project-summary/README.md

 </body>
 ```

-There is just one more step we need to take before this will work though, we need to make sure that the code in our `application_controller.rb` file has access to the code in our goat.rb model.
-To do this, we need to require the `goat.rb` by adding the following line of code to our application controller:
+There is just one more step we need to take before this will work though, we need to make sure that the code in our `application_controller.rb` file has access to the code in our goat model.
+To do this, we need to require the `goat.rb` file by adding the following line of code to our application controller:

 ```ruby
 require_relative './models/goat.rb'
 ```

-Now you can create as many instances of the goat as you want in the application controller!
+Now you can create as many instances of the goat as you want in the application controller.
 Boot up your server with the shotgun command from the terminal and take a look at your goats!

 ### Sinatra MVC File Structure